MA degree requirements

 No more than two courses may be taken outside of the French department and no more than two courses may be taken for R credit.

-- The essay should follow the MLA Style Sheet or the Chicago Manual of Style and must be approved by the sponsor.
-At the student’s request, the essay can be defended orally before a committee consisting of the sponsor and one other member of the faculty.
+- The thesis should follow the MLA Style Sheet or the Chicago Manual of Style and must be approved by the sponsor.
+At the student’s request, the thesis can be defended orally before a committee consisting of the sponsor and one other member of the faculty.

-To receive credit and a letter grade for the MA essay, students must register for FREN G8092 MA Essay Direction.
+To receive credit and a letter grade for the MA thesis, students must register for FREN G8092 MA Essay Direction.

 The MA degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator for all questions concerning deadlines for applying.
 All requirements for the MA degree must be completed by the end of the second year (four years for students attending part-time).